by Texas Homesteader ~

 After those three steps I brought my canister into the house and wet it down with my spray bottle of grease-cutting soap cleaner.
 Then I sprinkled the surface with baking soda using my repurposed shaker that I keep under the sink.

 Although removing the paint took some time & elbow grease, I’m really glad I did it for my next projects.
-I’ll be using coffee canisters to ma a simple, vintage-look bread box as well as a flour canister for my kitchen.
+I’ll be using coffee canisters to myself a simple, vintage-look bread box as well as a flour canister for my kitchen.

 Coffee Canister Repurpose Ideas: